What our students say

 Stephanie Docherty (2015-16)

 'I graduated from the University of Glasgow in 2014 with a Law Degree and began working for Scottish Television (STV).
 I chose this programme because I wanted to study a postgraduate degree in media of some kind but I was not interested in one that was purely practical.
-The greatest thing about this course is that I was taught practical skills along with media theory, which made the year much more interesting and makes the course itself unique.
+The greatest thing about this degree is that I was taught practical skills along with media theory, which made the year much more interesting and makes the programme itself unique.

 Since I started studying in September I have been working in the news department within STV.
 The University of Glasgow is highly regarded and the fact that I was studying an MSc in Media, Communications and Practical Journalism there meant I was taken seriously.
-During my time working in STV I have become a regular production journalist on Scotland Tonight, their current affairs show, and was even given the opportunity to be a location producer during STV’s live coverage of the Scottish Parliament Election in May 2015, a role I believe would not have been possible without participation in this course.'
+During my time working in STV I have become a regular production journalist on Scotland Tonight, their current affairs show, and was even given the opportunity to be a location producer during STV’s live coverage of the Scottish Parliament Election in May 2015, a role I believe would not have been possible without participation in this programme.'

 Jessie Jacob (2015-16)